haka-security/haka/doc/user/workshop/hellopacket.rst

 If we sum up, Haka rules are made of:

-    * an event to hook to
+    * an event to attach to
     * a Lua function to check and react

 We can declare our first rule by adding the following lines in our ``hellopacket.lua`` script: